Inhaled Budesonide Pharmacology

 Pharmacy Technician Study Guide by Meded101

-On this episode, I discuss trospium pharmacology, adverse effects, and important drug interactions you should know.
+On this episode, I discuss esomeprazole (Nexium) pharmacology, adverse effects, tapering, kinetics, and drug interactions.

 Be sure to check out our free Top 200 study guide – a 31 page PDF that is yours for FREE!